euitack21/kakao-clone/README.md

 # Kakao Clone 2023 Update

-CSS got so much better!
+HTML & CSS are so much awsome!